HaliteChallenge/Halite-II/admin/md/SPEC.md

 Each of our servers run Ubuntu 14.04.
 A brief textual description of our server setup:

-* One server runs the website and manager and stores bot source.
+* One server runs the website and manager.
 * Another server runs the database.
 * Another server runs the forums.
-* Another server houses backups of bots and the database.
 * Another server runs a series of cron jobs that check for broken links or downed workers.
 * Each worker runs is on its own server.